-If the complaint is against a Trustee, the complainant will submit a written complaint to the Director of Education.

-- 1. The Director of Education will review the complaint and may make recommendations to the complainant and/or the Trustee to resolve the complaint. - 2.
-The Director of Education will investigate the matter within ten (10) working days of receiving the complaint unless, in the judgment of the Director of Education, circumstances indicate a different timeline is advisable. - 3.
-Both parties may recommend witnesses who have knowledge of the matter to the Director of Education.
+- 1. If the complaint is against a Trustee, the complainant will submit a written complaint to the Director of Education. - 2.
+The Director of Education will review the complaint and provide a copy of the complaint to the Chair of the Board and to the trustee who is the subject of the complaint. - 3.
+Both parties may recommend witnesses who have knowledge of the matter to the Chair of the Board and Director of Education.
 A witness who is a member of a trade union or professional association shall have the right to representation by their union or professional association during this process. - 4.
-The Director of Education will discuss the complaint with both parties, either separately or together, and may consult with others who may have relevant information. - 5.
-In the event that the complainant or the Trustee is not satisfied with the proposed resolution of the complaint, the Director of Education will report the matter to the Board of Trustees in private session. - 6.
+The Chair of the Board and the Director of Education together will discuss the complaint with both parties, and may consult with others who may have relevant information. - 5.
+Both parties will be given a copy of a summary report which will provide the results of the investigation and any corrective action that has been or that will be taken as a result of the investigation. - 6.
+In the event that the complainant or the Trustee is not satisfied with the proposed resolution of the complaint, the Chair of the Board and the Director of Education will report the matter to the Board of Trustees in private session. - 7.
 The provisions of this policy do not preclude either party from legally available dispute resolution proceedings.